High Risk Life Insurance Rates- Don’t Overpay for Life Insurance

 As you can see, a preferred plus for a male, you need to be at a pretty healthy weight.
 This is the same for females.
 You could be deemed high risk from your height and weight ratios on a medical exam.

-These tables cut off at standard ratings and you will begin adding table ratings for extra pounds.
+These tables cut off at standard ratings which technically is not a high risk life insurance rate or rating.
+You will begin adding table ratings for extra pounds.
 Each table rating added will typically add 25% to your life insurance policy cost.
 Once you fall out of the standard weight zones, you are technically considered high risk in the life insurance carriers eyes.

 During your paramedical exam, you will have measurements taken of your shoulders, chest, and waist.
 This is where if you are very stocky or built, you still have a chance of achieving excellent rates.
 This is not always though.